 To measure your exit popup, you can track conversion rates, bounce rates, and other relevant metrics using tools like Google Analytics or built-in analytics features in OptinMonster.
 Analyzing these metrics will help you understand how well your popup is performing and if any adjustments are needed.

-We hope this article has given you all the instructions to create a high-converting exit intent popup to recover abandoning visitors and drive more leads and sales for your business.
+We hope this article has helped you learn how to create an exit intent popup in WordPress.
+Now you can start recovering abandoning visitors and drive more leads and sales for your business.

 And do follow us on Twitter and Facebook for similar WordPress tutorials.